-If you wish to advertise your accommodation on Zakopane Travel Guide or on this site you may contact us.
+If you wish to advertise your accommodation on Zakopane Travel Guide or on this site you may contact me.

 Our Villa is the perfect accommodation to relax at any time of the year.
 For summer tourists there are hundreds of miles of mountain trails and sports such as horseback riding, mountain biking or paragliding.
 For the less physically active we will certainly implement your needs at one of the several thermal pools in the Podhale region.

 |Willa Adrian||ul.
 Kościuszki 56 B, 34-520 Zakopane - Olcza||Villa|